 The ratio can we think be easier understood by referring to a simple line (see below).
 The shows more clearly the relationship between 'a' and 'b' (i.e 1:1.6).

 The Golden Ratio works great like this when you are looking at a regular laptop or PC Screen as per our example above.
 Interestingly, many screens have an aspect ratio (width to height) of 16:10.
 This ratio (1.6) is itself very close to the Golden ratio (1.618).
 You can of course resize a window on your PC and change the viewing overall proportions.
-However, designing the look of webpages for users on PCs and laptops using the Golden Ratio often works well as an overall design rule of thumb.
+Designing the look of webpages for users on PCs and laptops using the Golden Ratio thus often works well as an overall design rule of thumb.

 However, things change when the same site is viewed on a phone.
-A standard iPhone8 has an aspect ratio of close to 19:6.
-This very different from that of a typical PC and very different to the Golden Ratio.
+A standard iPhone8 has an aspect ratio of closer to 19:6.
+This is very different from that of a typical PC and very different to the Golden Ratio.
 As an additonal factor, many phone users will be looking at your site in an up and down portrait position.

-With fonts, the Golden Ratio can be used to set the amount of line height to font size, or header font size to text size or indeed to set the spacing between elements.
-If you are not sure what the right amount is; try using the Golden ratio.
+With fonts, the Golden Ratio can be used to set the amount of line height to font size, or the header font size to text size or indeed to set the spacing between elements.
+If you are not sure what the right amount is; try using the Golden Ratio.
 You will probably find in many situations it just seems to look better.

 So if you are interested in website design we suggest the Golden Ratio is a useful tool to use.
 It also might explain and give context to some of your web-designer's suggestions and ideas.
-We don't always use it - we don't suggest it needs used for everything, especially for overall structure.
-Sometimes other constraints or design elements come into play.
+We don't always use it - and we don't suggest it needs used for everything, especially for an overall structure.
+Sometimes other constraints or design elements will come into play.
 But if you are looking for creative input, it is conceptually simple to use and often delivers the goods.